roemba/sdm/README.md

 - Install libffi-dev: `sudo apt-get install libffi-dev`

 ### Proxy re-encryption
-This implementation is based on a method outlined in *Shared and Searchable Encrypted Data for Untrusted Servers* by Changyu Dong, Giovanni Russello, and Naranker Dulay.
-It uses RSA as the encryption for a multi reader/multi writer sytem.
-For access control we define
+This implementation is inspired by a method outlined in *Shared and Searchable Encrypted Data for Untrusted Servers* by Changyu Dong, Giovanni Russello, and Naranker Dulay.